|VIEW FROM THE FIELD: CHARLES KRAUSE ON THE MIDEAST PEACE PROCESS|

 Is Israel on the verge of a "nervous breakdown?"
-If the peace process deteriorates, what will happen to U.S. interests in the Middle East?
+Will the Israeli government ever address the economic problems of the Palestinians?
 Are the leaders the barriers to peace, or is it the general will of the Israeli and Palestinian people?
 Did you experience distrust of the American press in the region?

 November 7, 1997: